SHARE Approach Workshop Curriculum

 - Your patients may be less likely to discuss more personal health topics.4

-Note: Use the checklist on page 5 of Tool 3, Overcoming Communication Barriers, to help you work effectively with onsite qualified medical interpreters.
+Note: Use the checklist on page 5 of Return to Contents

 Slide 28: Health Literacy